DuyguA/DuyguA.github.io/_posts/2017-12-10-german-t1o-level-morphology.md

 - K-insertion: panicked

 That's it, really it.
 You can express English inflectional morphology with 9 FSTs.
 German morphology is mainly concatenative.
 Inflection, derivation and composition are done via concatenation.
 Infelctions occur as adjective, noun declensions and verb conjugations.
-For example:

-Nominal number inflection:
+For example, Nominal number inflection:

 ```sh